 A student who feels that he/she has been treated unfairly or unjustly by a faculty member (full-time or part-time) with regard to an academic process such as grading, testing or assignments, shall discuss the issue first with the faculty member involved.
 This conference shall be requested by the student within fifteen (15) working days from the time the student knew or reasonably should have known about the unfair or unjust treatment.
-IF THE GRADE ISSUE IS THE FINAL GRADE, ARTICLE 20.7.6 OF THE FACULTY AGREEMENT GOVERNS.
+If the grade issue is the final grade, <a href="https://doi.org/10.1001/journal.org/10.